|Hiring and Supervision|

 Student Employment Handbook - Employment Policies and Procedures

 Students may update their address information in FlashLine.
-Students should click on the Student Dashboard, and then go to the My Personal Information section.
+Students should access the My Profile page by clicking on the profile image, and then go to the Secure Account Access section.

-Student employees requesting a name change must present legal documentation of their name change PLUS an original, unlaminated social security card, or notarized copy of the card, to the Registrar's Office, (108 Schwartz Center, or the appropriate Regional Campus representative) to permit a name change.
+A request for a legal name change must be accompanied by a completed legal name change request form, a photo ID, and the required legal documentation.
+Legal documentation such as a court order, marriage license, birth certificate, Social Security card, valid U.S. passport, or an adoption order must be submitted to to the Office of the University Registrar (108 Schwartz Center, or the appropriate Regional Campus representative).
+All photocopies of documents must be notarized for authenticity and will not be returned.
 According to the Social Security Administration (PDF), it is critical that your name and social security number (as shown on your card) match your employer's payroll records and year-end W2 forms.

 Break periods are not legislated by state or federal law, or university policy.
 While most students work in areas where they are free to use restroom facilities at their convenience, if students are not able to take these breaks without coverage being provided, supervisors must arrange reasonable coverage.